-'''

 (fopen FILENAME MODE)

-'''

 This creates a file description, which can be used in the various I/O functions.
 It closely follows C stdio fopen function.
-The mode may be to open the file for writing
+The mode may be to open the file for reading to open the file for writing